Rotor motor starting resistance

-Starting resistors are calculated for each application, then manufactured in our stainless steel workshops.
+Starting resistors are calculated for each application and then manufactured in our workshops from stainless steel.

-Cases are sized for a given number of starts and stall time, and protected in the event of overruns.
+The boxes are sized for a number of starts and a timing period and are protected in case of overruns.

 Benefits

-• Wide range of options depending on priority (max. torque, max. current, etc.)
+• Wide range of possibilities depending on priority (maximum torque, maximum current, etc.)

 • Economical

-• Adaptable to the type of resistive torque
+• Adaptable depending on the type of torque

 • maintenance-free